OpusCapita/react-grid/README.md

 - Check the API section below to see what props the Datagrid supports, also GRID object and columns are documented there.
 - To see what actions are available, check the [actions file](src/datagrid/datagrid.actions.js).

+### Responsiveness
+The grid component has logic to always take the space that is available on it's container component.
+Make sure to determine your container's width and height!
+If you make your container to grow and shrink with window size, the grid will follow and take the space that is has.

+Grid listens to window.resize event.
+If you modify container size dynamically, remember to fire window.resize event to make grid follow new size.
+There's also redux action `forceRefresh` for the convenience.

 ### Builds
 #### UMD
 The default build with compiled styles in the .js file.
 Also minified version available in the lib/umd directory.